potetm/phi/README.md

 use a global application state, and they both make heavy use of protocols.

-At the end of the day, the only fundamental difference between Om and Phi is that with Phi you pass the entire application state to components, and with Om you pass parts of the state to components with cursors.
+At the end of the day, the only fundamental difference between Om and Phi (that I am aware of) is that with Phi you pass the entire application state to components, and with Om you pass parts of the state to components with cursors.
 Everything else Phi does can be done in Om.
 Om just doesn't provide it out of the box.

 Which begs the question.